0xUniko/onchain-analyzer/README.md

-# This is a tool sets for analysing onchain data
+# This is a tool set for analysing onchain data